Company Admits Selling Children Drugs Tainted With Metal

-When it comes to consumer product or drug recalls, many of us are exposed to serious health risks long before the campaigns are launched.
+When it comes to a consumer product or drug recalls, many of us are exposed to serious health risks long before the campaigns are launched.

 To prevent this kind of issue, the U.S. Food and Drug Administration and other federal agencies are tasked with ensuring that companies are reporting problems and launching recalls before anybody is injured.
 Unfortunately for many of us, many companies fail to heed the instructions and end up failing to comply with federal requirements as a result.